jasminealicia/Exoplanet-Habitability/README.md

 As I continue to learn more, I wish to come back to this project and fix any mistakes I'd missed and optimize the code.

-Langauges utilized in this project: R
+Langauges utilized in this project: R;
 Machine Learning algorithms: K-nearest neighbors, Linear Discriminant Analysis, Random Forest, Support Vector Machines.
 Attempted Logistic regression but came across "complete separation" issue - explained in my video!